swentel/solfidola/README.md

 # Solfidola

-Solfège learning.
+Solfège and more!

 Features:

 - Random interval training
 - Create exercises with selected intervals
 - Use voice commands in exercises
-  - replay: plays the interval again
+  - play/replay: plays the interval again
   - say the number that matches the interval choice position;
     e.g. you selected 3 intervals.
 As the order of choices will be from low to high, and for instance the solution is